 POLAR RS800CX MULTI SPORT Heart Rate Monitor with G3 GPS Review

-February 10, 2010 0 Comments
+by Darryl on February 10, 2010 0 Comments

 Various data can be stored in various time intervals; moreover, training files can be combined for storing consecutive training sessions.
 This monitor also allows display zooming and automatic lap recording.
 It can store up to 99 training files, has a long battery life, and training reminder ideal for active users.